kinnounko/notes/Directed writing.md

 ## Playing with point of view

-Arguing for: "I never want to be famous, for any reason":
+1. Arguing for: "I never want to be famous, for any reason":

 I would never want to be famous.
 The responsibilities would be too weighing, and constantly being in the limelight would only incite pressure in me.
-Imagine having a board of people watching your every move - or a crowd of individuals incessantly taking pictures of you.
+Imagine having a board of people watching your every move - or a crowd of paparazzis incessantly taking pictures of you.
 Privacy would become obsolete for you and never could you go back to your former peaceful life.

+2. Arguing for an opposite point of view: "I would want to be the lead scientist in the team that foudn the covid-19 vaccine"

+Imagine being regarded as someone who saved the world, brought an end to one of the deadliest pandemics in human history.
+The amount of praise, awards and commendations you would receive would be a great prize for the amount of work you had just completed for the good of humanity.
+Your name would go down in history and people all around the world would commend you.